yilincliao8697/Flight_Delay_Prediction_on_Databricks/README.md

-Project Summary: Flight Delay Prediction on Databricks (Azure Cloud)
+Flight Delay Prediction on Databricks (Azure Cloud)

 This project involves building a machine learning solution on the Databricks platform to predict U.S. domestic flight delays using large-scale flight and weather data from 2015–2021.
 The workflow includes accessing a shared Databricks workspace, cloning a starter notebook, connecting to a Spark cluster, and configuring Azure Blob Storage with secure credentials.